Our Seedlings Team

 Skagit Seedlings has a wide variety of quality teachers that come from diverse artistic, cultural and educational backgrounds.
 Please enjoy stepping into our community and learning who we are!

-Owner & Director Amy Christianson has an extensive background in the arts and education reaching over 20+ years.
-Amy had the unique experience of being educated in a liberal arts “un-schooling” environment.
-Her passion for the arts began with her formal dance training in ballet, tap, jazz and contemporary at the age of 6 and grew to encompass community musical theater, teaching dance & writing poetry.
-During high school she competed in National History Day competitions, which led her to a degree in History and minors in Dance and Art History from Case Western Reserve University.
+Amy Christianson has an extensive arts that spans more than 20 years.
+Amy had the unique experience of being educated within liberal arts “unschooling”.
+Her passion for the arts began with her formal dance training in ballet, tap, jazz, and contemporary at the age of six, and grew to encompass community musical theater, teaching dance and writing poetry.
+During high school, she competed in National History Day competitions, which led her to a degree in History and minors in Dance and Art History from Case Western Reserve University.
 Joining her love of the arts together with teaching and entrepreneurship became an easy career answer after college.
-Amy never tires of seeing the spark of determination and love of learning ignite in her students.
+Amy never tires of seeing the spark of determination and love of learning ignite in her students!

-Pat Doran began Tap lessons at the age of four through the Lorrie Fraley-Wilson school of dance located in Twisp, WA.
-He took lessons and substituted classes there through high-school until he moved to Bellingham where he obtained his BA in Music degree from Western Washington University.
-Pat currently performs Tap Dance and plays Saxophone, Clarinet, Flute, Banjo, Harmonica and Sings in two Bellingham based bands: The Copacetics and YOGOMAN.
+Pat Doran began tap dance essons at the age of four through the Lorrie Fraley-Wilson school of dance located in Twisp, WA.
+He took lessons and substituted classes there through high-school until he moved to Bellingham, where he obtained his BA in Music degree from Western Washington University.
+Pat currently performs tap dance and plays saxophone, clarinet, flute, banjo, harmonica and sings in two Bellingham-based bands: The Copacetics and YOGOMAN.

 Tempeste Langille began her training at the age of 12 at the Nancy Whyte School of Ballet, and later trained with Northwest Ballet Academy studying classical ballet, variations, partnering, modern, lyrical, jazz, character, and even men’s classes.
 She attended multiple summer intensives with Olympic Ballet Theater, Northwest Ballet Theater, and the Glenda Brown Choreography Project.

 She was introduced to ballroom at 16, and finds its element of partner dancing to be one of the most challenging and rewarding dance genres.
 She trained with multiple coaches in ballroom at U&Me Dance, including Grand Master and Master dance instructors Mary Simler Evans and Nathan Simler.
 Tempeste competed at the 2009 and 2010 Seattle Starball ballroom competitions in both Professional/Amateur and Amateur/Amateur partnerships.
-Additionally, today Tempeste is pursuing her National DVIDA ballroom certification as a full instructor in American Rhythm and American Smooth technique.
-She is thrilled to continue sharing her love of dance with Skagit Seedlings students for the 2017/2018 season!
+Today, Tempeste is pursuing her National DVIDA ballroom certification as a full instructor in American Rhythm and American Smooth technique.
+She is thrilled to continue sharing her love of dance with Skagit Seedlings students!